filipdanic/dnd-initiative-order-tracker/README.md

 You’re welcome to read the code and submit a PR with new features, bugfixes, or code quality improvements.

+If you enjoyed the videos and would like to learn React in-depth, check out my video course [Hands-on Web Development wiht React.](https://danicfilip.com/2018/hands-on-web-development-with-react-course/)

 ## Features

 ### Track Combatants and Roll a D20